 If the above steps reveal that the battery is working, it’s time to take a closer look at the alternator.
-There are certain bad alternator symptoms to look for, check for these common signs of alternator problems:
+There are certain bad alternator symptoms to look for, find out how to tell if your alternator is bad:

-- While running the car, note the brightness of the interior lights.
+- Dim interior lights.
+While running the car, note the brightness of the interior lights.
 If the dashboard gradually dims, the alternator is likely at fault.

-- Do you notice your headlights running brighter as you accelerate and dimming as you stop?
+- Dim or overly bright headlights.
+Do you notice your headlights running brighter as you accelerate and dimming as you stop?
 This is often caused by the alternator not keeping the battery adequately charged.

-- Did you hear a growling sound before the trouble started?
+- Growling noises.
+Did you hear a growling sound before the trouble started?
 That sometimes occurs before an alternator fails.

-- Are there signs your alternator is overheating, such as the smell of burning rubber or hot wires?
+- Smell of burning rubber or hot wire.
+Are there signs your alternator is overheating, such as the smell of burning rubber or hot wires?
 If so, it’s time to replace it.

-- Some may recommend running the engine with the negative battery cable disconnected to test the alternator.
+- Test the alternator.
+Some may recommend running the engine with the negative battery cable disconnected to test the alternator.
 However, this is not a good idea because it could damage the electrical system of your vehicle and cause greater problems.
+Find out how to test an alternator.